Housing Price Index Patterns by ZIP Code, Metro & State

 Click column header to sort; click again to sort other direction.

-Slide horizontal scroll bar below table right to view percent change from same quarter last year (rightmost column).
+View percent change from same quarter last year (rightmost column).

 About the Housing Price Index ... scroll section

 ProximityOne develops geographic-demographic-economic data and analytical tools and helps organizations knit together and use diverse data in a decision-making and analytical framework.
 We develop custom demographic/economic estimates and projections, develop geographic and geocoded address files, and assist with impact and geospatial analyses.
-Wide-ranging organizations use our tools (software, data, methodologies) to analyze their own data integrated with other data.
+Wide-ranging organizations use our software, data and methodologies to analyze their own data integrated with other data.
 Follow ProximityOne on Twitter at www.twitter.com/proximityone.
 Contact ProximityOne (888-364-7656) with questions about data covered in this section or to discuss custom estimates, projections or analyses for your areas of interest.